 Deep breathing exercises can be done anywhere, at any time, and can provide immediate relief from stress.
 Simply inhale deeply through your nose, allowing your abdomen to rise, and then exhale slowly through your mouth.
 Repeat this process several times, focusing on your breath and letting go of any tension or stress.

 Yoga is another effective stress management technique that combines physical movement with mindfulness.
-Various yoga poses, combined with controlled breathing, can help reduce stress, improve flexibility, and promote overall well-being.
+Various yoga poses, combined with controlled breathing, can help reduce stress, improve fertility & flexibility, and promote overall well-being.

 Incorporating these stress management techniques into your daily routine can have a profound effect on your blood pressure levels.
 By taking the time to relax and unwind, you allow your body to recover from the effects of stress and promote a healthier cardiovascular system.